ROASTED PEPPER SAUCE –

 - Roasting mellows the heat of the Jalapeno or Serrano peppers yet be mindful of how much you add.
 Its best to add a little at a time taste testing along the way for I’ve learned hot peppers can vary significantly in their heat potency.

 - You can use any color of pepper you prefer.
-My most recent batch at the me time of this posting was mostly orange baby peppers resulting in a lighter colored puree.
-The only one I avoid are green peppers (personal taste), I really find them bitter and difficult to digest.
+The one I avoid- green peppers (personal taste), I really find them bitter and difficult to digest.